World powers, Iran make new attempt to clinch nuclear deal

 But diplomats caution that differences remain and could still prevent an agreement during the talks Tuesday through Thursday.

 "There is a good chance.
-There is a hope the Iranians realize it's a good deal and accept it," one diplomat said.
+There is a hope the Iranians realise it's a good deal and accept it," one diplomat said.

-Iranian Foreign Minister Mohammad Javad Zarif has since indicated a way around the first sticking point, saying Tehran has the right to refine uranium but is not insisting others recognize that right.
+Iranian Foreign Minister Mohammad Javad Zarif has since indicated a way around the first sticking point, saying Tehran has the right to refine uranium but is not insisting others recognise that right.

 A U.N. nuclear watchdog report last week showed Iran had stopped expanding its enrichment of uranium and had not added major new components at Arak since August, when moderate Hassan Rouhani replaced hardliner Mahmoud Ahmadinejad as president.